-Do not use Form 941 to report backup withholding or income tax withholding on nonpayroll payments such as pensions, annuities, and gambling winnings.
+Do not use Form 941-SS to report backup withholding or income tax withholding on nonpayroll payments such as pensions, annuities, and gambling winnings.
 Report these types of withholding on Form 945, Annual Return of Withheld Federal Income Tax.

-After you file your first Form 941, you must file a return for each guarter, even if you have no taxes to report, unless you filed a final return or one of the exceptions listed below applies.
+After you file your first Form 941-SS, you must file a return each quarter, even if you have no tax liability to report, unless you filed a final return or one of the exceptions listed below applies.